MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-debug-infopath-projects-using-the-infopath-2003-object-model.md

 description: "For information on debugging InfoPath managed code form template, including those that are coded against the InfoPath 2003 object model, see How to: Preview and Debug InfoPath Form Templates with Code."
 ---

-# How to: Debug InfoPath Projects Using the InfoPath 2003 Object Model
+# Debug InfoPath Projects Using the InfoPath 2003 Object Model

-For information on debugging InfoPath managed code form template, including those that are coded against the InfoPath 2003 object model, see [How to: Preview and Debug InfoPath Form Templates with Code](how-to-preview-and-debug-infopath-form-templates-with-code.md).
+For information on debugging InfoPath managed code form template, including those that are coded against the InfoPath 2003 object model, see [Preview and Debug InfoPath Form Templates with Code](how-to-preview-and-debug-infopath-form-templates-with-code.md).